andreasjost/CI-MS3-Software-Forum/README.md

 margins and padding, the icons, 'hidden' color in forms, etc).
 In addition, it's much more difficult to find specific solutions when searching on the internet, Bootstrap seems to have a bigger user base.

-Particularely for form elements, looking back, it probably would have been easier to build on the html defaults rather than changing the Materialize styles, considering that I went a completely different way in styling than proposed by Materialize.
+Particularly for form elements, looking back, it probably would have been easier to build on the html defaults rather than changing the Materialize styles, considering that I went a completely different way in styling than proposed by Materialize.